Yordan Alvarez Preview, Player Props: Astros vs. Mariners

-The Houston Astros, including Yordan Alvarez (.205 batting average in his past 10 games), take on starter Bryce Miller and the Seattle Mariners at Minute Maid Park, Friday at 8:10 PM ET.
+The Houston Astros, including Yordan Alvarez (.211 batting average in his past 10 games), battle starter Logan Gilbert and the Seattle Mariners at Minute Maid Park, Saturday at 7:10 PM ET.

-He racked up two hits (going 2-for-5 with a triple) in his most recent game against the Marlins.
+In his most recent game he had a one-hit showing (1-for-3) against the Mariners.

 Yordan Alvarez Game Info & Props vs. the Mariners